siangting/rv32emu/README.md

 Thus, the target system should have the Emscripten version 3.1.51 installed.

-Moreover, `rv32emu` leverages the tail call optimization (TCO) and we have tested the WebAssembly execution in Chrome with at least MAJOR 112, Firefox with at least MAJOR 121 and Safari with at least version 18.2 since they supports tail call feature.
-Please check your browser version and update if necessary, or install a compatible browser before proceeding.
+Moreover, `rv32emu` leverages the tail call optimization (TCO) and we have tested the WebAssembly execution in Chrome with at least MAJOR 112 and Firefox with at least MAJOR 121 since they supports tail call feature.
+Thus, please check and update your browsers if necessary or install the suitable browsers before going further.

 Source your Emscripten SDK environment before make.
 For macOS and Linux user:
 ```shell